Munich Relocation Guide — Cost of Living & Visa (2026)

 Data: Numbeo · UNODC · EIU · EF EPI · Ookla · How is this calculated?

-- ›Full democracy: Democracy index 8.7/10 — solidly democratic — your vote counts and so does everyone else's.
+- ›Full democracy: Democracy index 8.7/10 — solidly democratic — strong institutions and civil liberties.

 - ›Cost of living: A 1-bedroom in the center runs ~$1678/mo — on the expensive side — your wallet will feel it.